NordicHPC/sonar/doc/NEW-FORMAT.md

 node's boot time.
 These fields work together as follows (for non-Slurm jobs).
 Consider two records A and B. If A.job != B.job or A.node != B.node or A.epoch != B.epoch then they belong to different jobs.
 Otherwise, we collect all records in which those three fields are the same and sort them by time.
-If B follows A in the timeline and B.time - A.time > t then A and B are in different jobs (one ends with A and the next starts with B).
+If B follows A in the timeline and B.time - A.time > PidReuseWindow then A and B are in different jobs (one ends with A and the next starts with B).

-A suitable value for t is probably on the order of a few hours, TBD.
+A suitable value for PidReuseWindow is probably on the order of a few hours, TBD.
 Linux has a process ID space typically around 4e6.
 Some systems running very many jobs (though not usually HPC systems) can wrap around pids in a matter of days.
-We want t to be shorter than the shortest plausible wraparound time.
+We want PidReuseWindow to be shorter than the shortest plausible wraparound time.

 ## Rolled-up samples